Learn How to Present a Completed Feasibility Study

 - Organizational Feasibility Study—describes the structure of the business, organization, and the internal/external business practices

 - Technical Feasibility Study—an executive summary, with materials, labor, marketing, and transportation requirements

 - Financial Feasibility Study—capital requirements, capital structuring, and return on investment

 - Exhibits or Appendices (statistics, graphs, examples, literature, contracts, samples, etc.)

 Points to Remember

-- A market feasibility study is not a marketing plan, but studies markets and market potential, and can be used to support or develop a marketing plan.
+A market feasibility study is not a marketing plan.
+It is designed to study markets and market potential and can be used to support or develop a marketing plan.